Wavefront by VMware protects your data and includes facilities for you to customize authentication and authorization.

 Wavefront is architected to be highly available.
 In the event of a hardware failure, we automatically migrate to or restart workloads, on another host machine in the cluster and automatically restart the failed host.
 If the host machine fails to restart, or the performance of the restarted host is degraded, the service is capable of replacing the failed host in a cluster with an entirely new host within minutes.

-Wavefront supports the option of DR across regions for customers.
+Wavefront supports the option of Disaster Recovery (DR) across regions for customers.
 Contact your Wavefront representative for details.

 Applications send data to the Wavefront service using either the Wavefront proxy or direct ingestion.
 We protect all data traffic with TLS (Transport Layer Security) and HTTPS.
 If you send data directly to the Wavefront service, we require TLS 1.2 connections.

 The Wavefront proxy uses HTTPS, and we offer options to secure it further: